EdgeNet-project/edgenet-project.github.io/client_deployment.md

 ## Create A New Docker Image

-To recapitulate, you have downloaded a vanilla CentOS image from Docker Hub, run it as a container, and installed paris-traceroute on it.
-Now, you can save this as a new image.
+To recapitulate, you have downloaded a vanilla CentOS image from Docker Hub, run it as a container, and installed client software on it.
+Now, you can save your updated container as a new image.

+Steps:
-* Detach from the container using Ctrl-p Ctrl-q.
+1. Detach from the container using Ctrl-p Ctrl-q.
-* If you need a reminder of the container ID, find it in the output of `docker ps`.
+2. If you need a reminder of the container ID, find it in the output of `docker ps`.
-* Create a new image from the present one with `docker commit -m "installed paris-traceroute" <container ID>`
+3. Create a new image from the present one with `docker commit -m "installed paris-traceroute" <container ID>`
-* Find the ID of the new in the ouput of `docker images`.
+4. Find the ID of the new in the ouput of `docker images`.
-* Tag the new image with a name that will be easy to remember with `docker tag <image ID> paris_traceroute`.
+5. Tag the new image with a name that will be easy to remember with `docker tag <image ID> paris_traceroute`.
-* Run the new image with `docker run -dit paris_traceroute`.
+6. Run the new image with `docker run -dit paris_traceroute`.
-* Find the container ID of the new container in the output of `docker ps`.
+7. Find the container ID of the new container in the output of `docker ps`.
-* Attach to the new container with `docker attach -dit <container ID> `.
+8. Attach to the new container with `docker attach -dit <container ID> `.
-* Try out the tool in the new container with a command like `paris-traceroute -amda www.google.com`
+9. Try out the tool in the new container with a command like `paris-traceroute -amda <target name>`, tracing towards an EdgeNet node, for instance.

 ## Automate Such Creation With a Dockerfile